ClojureBridge/curriculum/CONTRIBUTING.md

 * Fork the repository on GitHub

 ## Making Changes
+* If you are about to make changes on curriculum markdown files, read <EDITING-CURRICULUM.md> as well.
 * (Probably need some stuff in here about keeping slides in sync with narrative, etc)
 * Commit changes
 * (Add more git guidance?)